aebm/docker-image-cleaner/README.md

   ```

 ## Examples
-* Run and show what images it is going to delete with deleting them
+* Run and show what images it is going to delete without deleting them

   ```bash
   $ VIRTUALENV_NAME/bin/python di_cleaner.py --verbose --noop